 1) Rubio Monocoat: 5% White

 No, this isn't a white floor.
 The white sticks to the grain only, highlighting it in a very subtle way.
 We love this look on white oak, and it helps neutralize the pink undertones in red oak hardwood floors.
-It also lends itself well to modern homes or those that have a Scandanavian decor style.
+5% White also lends itself well to modern homes or those that have a Scandanavian decor style.

 2) Woca: Pure

 Woca Diamond Oil is one of our favorite products, along with Rubio Monocoat.
 We love the pure "color," because it allows wood's natural beauty to come through, and evokes the warm amber tones of older oil-based polyurethane floors.
-We used it here on this white oak floor, surrounding the baseball medallion we inlaid, and you can see the natural variation in the floorboards.
+We used it here on this white oak floor, surrounding the maple and walnut baseball medallion we inlaid, and you can see the natural variation in the floorboards.

 3) DuraSeal: Antique Brown